Module collections/hash_set

 Returns: Self

-with_capacity : (fn(requested_capacity: usize) -> Self)Create a HashSet with a specific initial capacity Capacity will be rounded up to next power of 2
+with_capacity : (fn(requested_capacity : usize) -> Self)Create a HashSet with a specific initial capacity Capacity will be rounded up to next power of 2

 Returns: Self

-_ctrl_ptr : (fn(self: Self) -> *(u8))Get ctrl pointer (unwrapped for internal use)
+_ctrl_ptr : (fn(self : Self) -> *(u8))Get ctrl pointer (unwrapped for internal use)

 Returns: *(u8)

-_data_ptr : (fn(self: Self) -> *(T))Get data pointer (unwrapped for internal use)
+_data_ptr : (fn(self : Self) -> *(T))Get data pointer (unwrapped for internal use)

 Returns: *(T)

-_find_slot : (fn(self: Self, element: T, hash: u64) -> Option(usize))Find slot index for a given element using quadratic probing Returns Some(index) if element is found, None otherwise
+_find_slot : (fn(self : Self, element : T, hash : u64) -> Option(usize))Find slot index for a given element using quadratic probing Returns Some(index) if element is found, None otherwise

 Returns: Option(usize)

-_find_insert_slot : (fn(self: Self, hash: u64) -> usize)Find first available slot (EMPTY or DELETED) for insertion Returns slot index using quadratic probing
+_find_insert_slot : (fn(self : Self, hash : u64) -> usize)Find first available slot (EMPTY or DELETED) for insertion Returns slot index using quadratic probing

 Returns: usize

-_needs_resize : (fn(self: Self) -> bool)Check if HashSet needs resizing based on load factor
+_needs_resize : (fn(self : Self) -> bool)Check if HashSet needs resizing based on load factor

 Returns: bool

-_resize : (fn(self: Self, new_capacity: usize) -> Result(unit, HashSetError))Resize and rehash the HashSet to a new capacity
+_resize : (fn(self : Self, new_capacity : usize) -> Result(unit, HashSetError))Resize and rehash the HashSet to a new capacity

 Returns: Result(unit, HashSetError)

-add : (fn(self: Self, element: T) -> Result(bool, HashSetError))Insert an element into the set Returns Ok(true) if element was newly inserted, Ok(false) if already present
+add : (fn(self : Self, element : T) -> Result(bool, HashSetError))Insert an element into the set Returns Ok(true) if element was newly inserted, Ok(false) if already present

 Returns: Result(bool, HashSetError)

-contains : (fn(self: Self, element: T) -> bool)Check if an element exists in the set
+contains : (fn(self : Self, element : T) -> bool)Check if an element exists in the set

 Returns: bool

-remove : (fn(self: Self, element: T) -> bool)Remove an element from the set Returns true if the element was present and removed, false otherwise
+remove : (fn(self : Self, element : T) -> bool)Remove an element from the set Returns true if the element was present and removed, false otherwise

 Returns: bool

-len : (fn(self: Self) -> usize)Get the number of elements in the set
+len : (fn(self : Self) -> usize)Get the number of elements in the set

 Returns: usize

-is_empty : (fn(self: Self) -> bool)Check if the set is empty
+is_empty : (fn(self : Self) -> bool)Check if the set is empty

 Returns: bool

-clear : (fn(self: Self) -> unit)Clear all elements from the set Resets all control bytes to EMPTY
+clear : (fn(self : Self) -> unit)Clear all elements from the set Resets all control bytes to EMPTY

 Returns: unit

-is_subset : (fn(self: Self, other: Self) -> bool)Check if this set is a subset of another set Returns true if all elements in self are also in other
+is_subset : (fn(self : Self, other : Self) -> bool)Check if this set is a subset of another set Returns true if all elements in self are also in other

 Returns: bool

-is_superset : (fn(self: Self, other: Self) -> bool)Check if this set is a superset of another set Returns true if all elements in other are also in self
+is_superset : (fn(self : Self, other : Self) -> bool)Check if this set is a superset of another set Returns true if all elements in other are also in self

 Returns: bool

-is_disjoint : (fn(self: Self, other: Self) -> bool)Check if this set is disjoint from another set Returns true if the sets have no elements in common
+is_disjoint : (fn(self : Self, other : Self) -> bool)Check if this set is disjoint from another set Returns true if the sets have no elements in common

 Returns: bool

-union : (fn(self: Self, other: Self) -> Result(Self, HashSetError))Create a new set containing the union of two sets Returns a new HashSet containing all elements from both sets
+union : (fn(self : Self, other : Self) -> Result(Self, HashSetError))Create a new set containing the union of two sets Returns a new HashSet containing all elements from both sets

 Returns: Result(Self, HashSetError)

-intersection : (fn(self: Self, other: Self) -> Result(Self, HashSetError))Create a new set containing the intersection of two sets Returns a new HashSet containing only elements present in both sets
+intersection : (fn(self : Self, other : Self) -> Result(Self, HashSetError))Create a new set containing the intersection of two sets Returns a new HashSet containing only elements present in both sets

 Returns: Result(Self, HashSetError)

-difference : (fn(self: Self, other: Self) -> Result(Self, HashSetError))Create a new set containing the difference of two sets Returns a new HashSet containing elements in self but not in other
+difference : (fn(self : Self, other : Self) -> Result(Self, HashSetError))Create a new set containing the difference of two sets Returns a new HashSet containing elements in self but not in other

 Returns: Result(Self, HashSetError)

-symmetric_difference : (fn(self: Self, other: Self) -> Result(Self, HashSetError))Create a new set containing the symmetric difference of two sets Returns a new HashSet containing elements in either set but not in both
+symmetric_difference : (fn(self : Self, other : Self) -> Result(Self, HashSetError))Create a new set containing the symmetric difference of two sets Returns a new HashSet containing elements in either set but not in both

 Returns: Result(Self, HashSetError)

-impl(forall(T : Type), where(T <: (Eq(T), Hash)), HashSet(T), Dispose(...))
+impl(generic(T : Type), where(T <: (Eq(T), Hash)), HashSet(T), Dispose(...))

-dispose : (fn(self: Self) -> unit)RAII destructor - automatically called when HashSet goes out of scope
+dispose : (fn(self : Self) -> unit)RAII destructor - automatically called when HashSet goes out of scope

 Returns: unit

-impl(forall(T : Type), where(T <: (Eq(T), Hash)), HashSet(T), ...)
+impl(generic(T : Type), where(T <: (Eq(T), Hash)), HashSet(T), ...)

 into_iter : (fn(self : Self) -> HashSetIter(T))Returns: HashSetIter(T)

-impl(forall(T : Type), where(T <: (Eq(T), Hash)), HashSet(T), ...)
+impl(generic(T : Type), where(T <: (Eq(T), Hash)), HashSet(T), ...)

-iter : (fn(self : *(Self)) -> HashSetIterPtr(T))Returns: HashSetIterPtr(T)
+iter : (fn(self : Self) -> HashSetIterPtr(T))Returns: HashSetIterPtr(T)

 Error variants for HashSet operations.